 The third modification required is the installation of an oxygen regulator.
 The oxygen regulator is located on the oxygen intake hose, which can be a low-pressure flexible line, connected to a high-pressure storage vessel for vehicle use, or a low-pressure supply line for stationary applications.
 The oxygen regulator is calibrated to provide a 7.4:1 ratio of oxygen to hydrogen by mass at any given engine speed.
 The regulator can be electronic or mechanical.

 The fourth modification is the installation of two hydrogen sensors.
 A hydrogen sensor is installed in the crankcase, to warn the operator if any gaseous hydrogen has accumulated in the crankcase due to a blockage in the venting system.

 The second hydrogen sensor is installed in the exhaust line, to measure combustion efficiency.
-If a high concentration of unburned hydrogen is observed, the oxygen regulator could be malfunctioning and the engine could be running too rich, the oxygen regulator is recalibrated to increase oxygen flow, until the unburned hydrogen concentration is reduced to normal levels.
+If a high concentration of unburned hydrogen is detected, the oxygen regulator could be malfunctioning and the engine could be running too rich, the oxygen regulator is recalibrated to increase oxygen flow, until the unburned hydrogen concentration is reduced to normal levels.

 Fuel is mixed with the intake air, in this case hydrogen, oxygen and argon, then compressed until auto-ignition.
 This cycle is highly efficient, one study shows up to 12% more efficient than direct injection.
-(JMG Antunes, R. Mikalsen, A.P.
-Roskilly, Newcastle University, International journal of hydrogen energy, 2008).
-The main issue with HCCI is timing difficulty, which results in rough and sporadic operation.
+(JMG Antunes, R. Mikalsen, A.P Roskilly, 2008).
+The main issue with HCCI is timing difficulty which results in rough and sporadic operation.
 Currently, no HCCI engine is in operation.

-Three types of injectors are available
+Three types of hydrogen injectors are available based on actuation method.

 #1 Piezoelectric crystal actuation